 The results of operations for the periods presented are not necessarily indicative of the results to be expected for the entire year.
-The Company has evaluated subsequent events from March 31, 2012 through the date of this filing and determined that there are no such events requiring recognition or disclosure in the financial statements except as described above.
+The Company has evaluated subsequent events from September 30, 2012 through the date of this filing and determined that there are no such events requiring recognition or disclosure in the financial statements.